ianoti/Andela_Camp/README.md

 # Andela_Camp
 This Git repository to be used throughout the Andela Bootcamp.
-It contains the primenumbergenerator function written in Python 3 to print prime numbers upto a limit specified.
+It contains the primenumbers module written in Python 3 to print prime numbers upto a limit specified when calling the function.